Prukutu/AOES-CLIM-Python-and-Prog/_episodes/02-numpy.md

 ~~~
 {: .output}

+> ## Comments
+>
-Everything in a line of code following the '#' symbol is a
+> Everything in a line of code following the '#' symbol is a
-[comment]({{ page.root }}/reference/#comment) that is ignored by the Python interpreter.
+> **comment** that is ignored by the Python interpreter.
-Comments allow programmers to leave explanatory notes for other
+> Comments allow programmers to leave explanatory notes for other
-programmers or their future selves.
+> programmers or their future selves.
+> Comments can also go on lines by themselves.
+>
+> Placing `#` in the first column of a line of code "comments it out"
+> so that it is not executed - this is a handy feature when you are writing and
+> debugging programs and scripts.
+{: .callout}

 We don't actually need to store the row in a variable of its own.
 Instead, we can combine the selection and the function call: